 The University of Nebraska at Kearney grievance procedures apply to, but are not limited to, any claim or charge relating to conditions of employment, as well as actions that affect the creation and promotion of a hostile work or academic environment.
 Acts of prohibited discrimination will not be tolerated in the work or academic environment, nor will acts of such discrimination be permitted outside the work or academic environment if such acts affect the normal work or academic environment.

-These procedures are available to any employee, applicant for employment, student, candidate for admission, campus visitor or other invitee, licensee or university volunteer who believes he or she has not received the benefits of the Nondiscrimination or Sexual Harassment Policies.
+These procedures are available to any employee, applicant for employment, student, candidate for admission, campus visitor or other invitee, licensee or university volunteer who believes he or she has not received the benefits of the Nondiscriminationn or Sexual Harassment Policies.
 The University reserves the right to take appropriate action against prohibited discrimination affecting the academic or work environment in the absence of a complaint from an individual.

 Any person acting on behalf of the University of Nebraska at Kearney, within the realm of his or her University duties or under University authority, is potentially subject to the sanctions provided herein.
-Inquiries or complaints about procedures and policies regarding inappropriate or prohibited student behavior should be addressed to the Dean of Student Life.
+Inquiries or complaints about procedures and policies regarding inappropriate or prohibited student behavior should be addressed to the Dean of Student Affairs.

 A work and academic environment free of discrimination is the responsibility of every member of the campus community.
 Students, faculty, staff and administrators may assist parties in bringing forward inquiries or complaints of alleged prohibited discrimination to those persons designated herein to receive such inquiries and complaints.